Rockmaclu/haskell-refactor-tool/README.md

 # haskell-refactor-tool
-This is a prototype which was done in the context of a research on automatic code refactoring for the GIICIS group.
+This is a prototype which was made in the context of a research on automatic code refactoring for the GIICIS group.

 ## Features
 ### Libraries
 This tool uses two main external libraries.
-* [Homplexity](https://github.com/migamake/homplexity) for measuring quality of the code.
+* [Homplexity](https://github.com/migamake/homplexity) for measuring code quality.
-* [Haskell-Tools](https://github.com/haskell-tools/haskell-tools/) for applying the refactors with the tool HT-Refact.
+* [Haskell-Tools](https://github.com/haskell-tools/haskell-tools/) for applying refactors with the tool HT-Refact.

 ### Modes
-Two main modes:
+Three modes:
 * Interactive.
 Accept or deny a sorted list of refactors manually.
 * SA (Simulated Annealing).
 Automatic code refactor using SA algorithm.
 (Not completed)
 * Random.
 Automatic code Refactor using random algorithm.

 ### Limits.
-* Can only refactor a few types of code-smells.
-This is caused because there aren't a lot of posible refactors.
-However this can be fixed if other tool is used or developing new refactors for Haskell-Tools.
+* Can refactor a few types of code-smells.
+This is because there aren't many possible refactors.
+However this can be fixed if other tool is used or by developing new refactors for Haskell-Tools library.
 * Refactor one file at the time.

 ## Usage
 We have created a Dockerfile that contains the exact versions of the libraries required for running this script and it's uploaded to this repository.

-### Building the image
+### Building image
 ```
 docker build . -t refactor-image
 ```